dieselxxx/Kapriol/docs/support/collection.md

 This collection can hold any type of data.

 ### # Creating array collection
-Bellow is a example hoe to create basic collection from list of numbers.
+Bellow is an example how to create basic collection from list of numbers.

 ```php
 use FireHub\Support\Collections\Collection;